willfinnigan/kinetics/README.md

 The outputs are saved as pandas dataframes.

 This module works well using a jupyter notebook or jupyter lab.
-Please see the example.
+Please see 'esterase_only.ipynb' in the example folder